 - Line the packets of mince pies used up somewhere visible so that everyone can see the contenders, or prepare a list to place in the middle of the table if you’d prefer.

-- Hand everyone a pen, scorecard and glass of water (or wine!) and get busy tasting!
+- Hand everyone a pen, tasting chart and glass of water (or wine!) and get busy tasting!

-Here’s our free printable scorecard to use for your taste-test.
-Good for up to ten mince pie contenders.
+Here’s your free printable mince pie tasting chart.
+Good for up to ten mince pie contenders!
+(Two tasting charts per page.)